Erin Hoffmann Harding, J.D.

 Matthew S. Anderson joined the University of Notre Dame as Director of Finance and Operations for Student Affairs in March, 2011.
 As Director of Finance and Operations for Student Affairs, Matt oversees the integration of strategy and resources for the Division of Student Affairs.
 He also coordinates technology within the Division and serves as the primary liaison with Human Resources for the Division.

 Matt is a graduate of the University of Central Florida and holds an MBA from the University of Notre Dame.
 Since 2003, he has served as Vice President of Finance and Operations at the University of St. Augustine in St. Augustine, Florida.
 In this role, he was responsible for all business aspects of the University, including budgeting, human resources, marketing, physical plant, construction, and supervision of staff.
 Prior to his tenure at St. Augustine, Matt spent three years at Merrill Lynch, where he served as Supervisor for 401(k) Service and Administration.

-Senior Advisor to the Vice President - Student Affairs
+Senior Counselor to the Vice President for Student Affairs

 Ms. Mary Drummond